 He is an examiner for the Investment Management Certificate of the Society of Investment Professionals, and author of the accompanying Official Training Manual.

 Andrew Craig is a director of Plain English Finance.
 In addition, we draw on the extensive knowledge and experience of the following individuals who constitute the rest of our Executive board.

 Dimitri has an MBA from the Harvard Business School and a MA and BA in Electrical and Information Sciences from Cambridge University.
 He currently runs The Cycladic Group, an investor in, and creator of businesses.
 Founded in 2002, the Group has invested in over 40 businesses and founded 5 in the U.S., Europe, India, Africa and Latin America.

 Dimitri’s interests also hold significant stakes in a number of small public companies including Volex PLC and Journey Group PLC and he sits on a number of public and private boards.

 Previously Dimitri set up and ran the European operations of the private equity firm, Whitney & Company, and spent eight years at Morgan Stanley in its private equity group, structuring derivative products and executing mergers and acquisitions both in New York and in London.

-Tim runs the digital marketing agency, LAYER.
-Here he works for the top management of a number of high-profile clients, including the likes of Virgin Management Limited (virgin.com), Landsec and BT Business.
+Prior to this, Tim ran the digital marketing agency, LAYER.
+Here worked for the top management of a number of high-profile clients, including the likes of Virgin Management Limited (virgin.com) and BT Business.

 He was previously a Partner and Group Account Director at McCormack & Morrison, another leading digital marketing agency in London.
 Prior to that, Tim headed up digital strategy for Stylo Design as well as part-funding and founding two web startups: Voisse and Arranga.